One of the most common questions asked about studying abroad is how much a program costs.

-Deadline for All Spring and Early Summer Applicants: Friday, December 9th
+Deadline for All Spring Applicants: Friday, December 8th

-If awarded, the scholarship is applied directly to your student account to pay toward tuition/fee charges for the term.
-If you've already paid your tuition/fees then you would receive the scholarship like you would any other refund.
+If awarded, the scholarship is applied directly to your AU Program fee.
+If you've already paid for your Program in full by the time your scholarship award is disbursed, then you would receive the scholarship like you would any other refund.
 Please be mindful that the Institutional Study Abroad Committee has at least one month to review all applications.
 Selection will likely not be announced until after all program fees are paid to the SAO.
 You should be prepared to pay all program costs up front and then treat the scholarship as a reimbursement once awarded.

 We encourage students applying to any international program to research external and national scholarships for study abroad.
 Scroll down to see our curated list of scholarships & grants.
 Please send any questions about these opportunities to us at firstname.lastname@example.org.

-Scholarship availability for the 2022-23 application cycle is as follows:
+Scholarship applications are closed for 2023-24.
+The typical application cycle is as follows:

-Learn some of the financial aid basics on how you can potentially use financial aid to assist you with studying abroad.
-You can also call or email the Financial Aid Office for more information.
+Learn some of the financial aid basics on how you can potentially use financial aid to assist you with study abroad tuition costs.
+Contact the Financial Aid Office for more information.

 The VA Educational Benefits will cover a course that is required for completion of a degree plan.
 These courses will be listed in your degree plan in JagTrax.
 However, these courses can be paid for by the VA if a course substitution is approved.
 To complete a course substitution, visit the academic department of your major or Academic Advising (if you currently have less than 60 credit hours).
 Turn in the completed Course Substitution Request Form (which can be found on our FAQ page) to the Registrar's office and inform your VA School Certifying Official.
 VA will only pay tuition and mandatory fees associated with the course, they will not pay for any travel related costs.